Peripli/service-manager/docs/usage/labels.md

 # Querying

 Querying can be performed both on labels and resource fields.
-A valid query consist one or more criteria and a criterion cosists of a left operand, an operator and a right operand.
+A valid query consist one or more criteria and a criterion consists of a left operand, an operator and a right operand.

 The syntax is described below (note that **|** is a query separator and **||** is a separator for multiple values):
 ```